 At present, there are four different variations in the AMP that is provided from the port to a ship or a tanker.
 The same can be listed as follows:

 - 11000 Volts of AC (Alternate Current)

 - 660 Volts of AC

 - 440 Volts of AC

-Tratos is very pleased to support the global endeavours to modernise the navy and ports infrastructure all over the world.
+Tratos is very pleased to support the global endeavours to modernise the navy and port infrastructure all over the world.
 In doing so, Tratos is a frontrunner in helping to achieve the UN Global Goals.

-Participating in this project Tratos was very pleased to contribute toward achieving Goal 7 to ensure access to affordable, reliable, sustainable and modern energy for all, Goal 9: Industry, Innovation and Infrastructure, Goal 13: Climate Action, Goal 14: Life Below Water, and Goal 11: Sustainable Cities and Communities.
+Participating in this project, Tratos was very pleased to contribute toward achieving Goal 7 to ensure access to affordable, reliable, sustainable and modern energy for all, Goal 9: Industry, Innovation and Infrastructure, Goal 13: Climate Action, Goal 14: Life Below Water, and Goal 11: Sustainable Cities and Communities.